18F/18f.gsa.gov/pages/join.md

 We’re looking for candidates passionate about our mission, with top-notch software development, design, content, and operations skills to match.

-We’re a remote-first team with offices in Washington D.C., New York City, Chicago, and San Francisco, but we also have teammates working in 26 other cities all over the country.
+We’re a remote-first team with offices in Washington, DC, New York City, Chicago, and San Francisco, but we also have teammates working in 26 other cities all over the country.
 [Read more about how we make our distributed model work](https://18f.gsa.gov/2015/10/15/best-practices-for-distributed-teams/).